cgardner1388/ETL-Pipeline/README.md

 ![COVID Money](https://www.newhope.com/sites/newhope360.com/files/styles/article_featured_retina/public/covid19%20money.png?itok=ycJGsmTo)

 ## Situation:
-The CDC site offers many datasets on COVID-19, but we wanted to combine and clean a few CDC datasets and merge with US Hourly Wage Data in order to show a greater picture.
+The CDC site offers many datasets on COVID-19, but we wanted to combine and clean a few CDC datasets and merge with US Hourly Wage Data in order to show a better picture.

 ## Questions:
 1. What is the correlation between vaccination count and COVID deaths per state?